puristajs/purista/website/src/handbook/3_error-handling.md

 It is totally fine, if you reduce your error handling in service functions and subscriptions to HandledErrors only.
 It is JavaScript/typescript - so just let it throw!

-Each service function and each subscription itself, is wrapped by a try-catch, which will convert any error into a UnhandledError with error code 500.
+Each service function, and each subscription itself, is wrapped by a try-catch, which will convert any error into a UnhandledError with error code 500.
 The error will be logged.
-And a error message is send.
+And an error message is send.
 So no worries, that your whole system can break.

-You can create subscriptions to track errors, you have the logs, the user gets a propper response, no information will be leaked.
+You can create subscriptions to track errors, you have the logs, the user gets a proper response, no information will be leaked.

 Because of this, the example from `HandledError` is totally fine, and we do not need to write more code here.
 We know that any database issue is handled and returned as **500 INTERNAL SERVER ERROR**.